meows/racket/racket.md

-# clojure Language (untyped)
+# Racket Language (untyped)

 ## Expressions and sub-expressions

-clojure consists of symbols surrounded by parenthesis.
-These parenthesis may contain a value, or if it's not a value, then it's either a (1) *redex*, or reducible expression, or (2) it's a *continuation*, which is the evaluation context surrounding an expression.
+A Racket expression consists of a sequence of symbols and sub-expressions separated by spaces and surrounded by parenthesis.
+This expression contains one or more atoms, or if it's not an atom, then it's a sub-expression.

 Observe the expression below: